 Once you’re at International House, simply walk a little farther north to Sakura Park for a leisurely walk in the park.

 The park owes its name to the more than 2000 cherry trees delivered to parks in New York City from Japan in 1912.
 The ideal time to visit the park is during April, when on your walk through the park you’ll be surrounded by the cherry tree blossoms.
-On your visit to the park, look out for it idyllic gazebo, its play area for toddlers, […]
+On your visit to the park, look out for it idyllic gazebo, its […]

 Once you’ve explored Sakura Park, you can head over to General Grant’s Tomb by crossing the street into Riverside Park.
 The park’s entrance is located at the intersection of Riverside Drive and West 122nd Street, and you can take the steps up to the final resting place of President Ulysses Simpson Grant and his wife, Julia, is the largest mausoleum in North America, and the sixth stop of your tour.
 General Grant’s Tomb is located inside of Riverside Park, with an entrance north of the Interchurch Center, on your western side.